Mel Stride: In opposition

 The Conservative Party suffered a landslide defeat at the 2024 general election and Stride's constituency became one of the country's most marginal, with his majority falling to just 61 votes.
 Immediately afterwards, Stride called for the party to elect a new leader.
 Following the election and the subsequent formation of the Starmer ministry, Stride was appointed Shadow Secretary of State for Work and Pensions in Rishi Sunak's caretaker Shadow Cabinet.

-On 26 July 2024, Stride announced he was running in the 2024 leadership election to be the new Conservative Party leader.
+On 26 July 2024, Stride announced he would be standing in the 2024 leadership election to be the new Conservative Party leader.
 During the first MPs' ballot, Stride achieved the second lowest number of votes of the six candidates, at 16.
 Stride's outperformance of Priti Patel was an upset, leading him to declare his campaign had "Melmentum".
 He came last of the remaining five candidates in the second ballot, remaining at 16 votes, and was eliminated from the contest on 10 September.
 Kemi Badenoch ultimately won the party leadership, prevailing over Robert Jenrick in the final round on 2 November 2025.